 Credit Line: Gift of Firefighter Rob Serra

-Dark blue baseball cap with "FDNY"embroidered in yellow and trimmed in white on the front with "SQUAD 18" embroidered in white below.
-“SERRA” is handwritten on the underside of the bill of the cap.
+Dark blue baseball cap with "FDNY"embroidered in yellow with white trim on the front and "SQUAD 18" embroidered in white below it.
+“SERRA” is handwritten on the underside of the cap's bill.

 Robert Serra was an FDNY probationary firefighter having just completed the FDNY Academy on September 10th.
 He deployed to Ground Zero on the afternoon of September 11, 2001.
 Serra, who had never previously responded to any fire or other emergency, worked at Ground Zero overnight and returned home exhausted the next morning.
 Serra was subsequently detailed to Ladder 136 in the Elmhurst neighborhood of Queens and continued to work during the rescue and recovery period at Ground Zero.
 Serra retired from the FDNY in December 2012 due to 9/11-related health problems, suffering from breathing problems (including diminished lung capacity by October 2001), sinus infections, and sinus polyps.